filecoin-project/lotus/documentation/en/cli-lotus.md

    lotus auth create-token [command options] [arguments...]

 OPTIONS:
-   --perm value  permission to assign to the token, one of: read, write, sign, admin --help, -h    show help
+   --perm                         permission to assign to the token, one of: read, write, sign, admin (default: "") --help, -h                     show help (default: "false")

 ```

 ### lotus auth api-info

 ```
 NAME:
    lotus auth api-info - Get token with API info required to connect to this node